 How does one get into commercials?

 Take acting classes.
 If you’re strictly interested in commercials, there are classes geared towards that.
 Attend acting workshops and showcases so you can been seen by agents and casting directors.
 I landed my acting agent initially because they were affiliated with my then modeling agency.
 I didn’t go the “normal” route to get an acting agent.
+If you are interested in other artistic forms like porn then it might be worth researching how Kacey Kox managed to breakthrough.

 A shoot for Cosmopolitan Magazine in 1998.
 She was 30 years old in this picture!